J.J. Otero

 BIOGRAPHY

-Lokotah Sanborn is a Penobscot interdisciplinary artist.
+Lokotah Sanborn is an interdisciplinary artist of Penobscot descent.
 His art, which spans film, music, graphic design, and photography, celebrates the perseverance and power of the Wabanaki people amid ongoing resistance.
 Lokotah's art is informed by years of community organizing for Wabanaki land return, cultural continuity, and Tribal sovereignty.

 Lokotah works for Sunlight Media Collective, an organization of indigenous and non-indigenous media makers documenting stories at the intersection of Wabanaki rights and environmental justice.